Adalab/bda-modulo-2-evaluacion-final-carla-caracola/README.md

 - ✔️ Use of **JOINS** (including **UNION** and **UNION ALL**)
 - ✔️ Mastering the use of **SUBQUERIES** and **CORRELATED SUBQUERIES**
 - ✔️ Use of **COMMON TABLE EXPRESSIONS** (**CTEs**)

+## 🤓 About the exam
+- The assessment consists of a series of questions that test the understanding of the student and skills in relation to SQL.
+- It must be completed individually.
+- External resources, including the internet and reference materials from class can be used.
+- After the exam, the student will defend it during an individual technical interview with the teacher.

 ## 🧱Built with